Electrical Safety in the Home

 If you have recently moved into an old property, have your wiring checked by a professional to ensure that it is safe.
 Make sure you have your wiring installation checked at least every five years no matter how old the building is.

 Look out for signs of authenticity on your electrical appliances so that you know they are safe.
 Check for the CE mark, this will ensure that it reaches the relevant safety requirements.
-If you have owned an electric blanket for a while, get it serviced to check that it is safe to use.
+If you have owned an electric blanket for a while, review the manufacturer’s instructions to check that it is safe to use.

 As time goes by electrical appliances become faulty and damaged; look out for deteriorating flexes and wires.
 Keep an eye out for exposed wires, melting plastic or any scorch marks.
 Check that all your light fittings and switches are not showing any signs of damage.
-If you see any damage you mustn’t use them- get them checked as soon as possible!
+Get a professional to check any damage as soon as possible!
 This also applies to faulty appliances that appear well on the outside but don’t seem to be fulfilling their purpose.

-- Running wires under carpets or rugs as they can be easily damaged and can become a hazard.
+- Don’t run wires under carpets or rugs as they can be easily damaged and can become a hazard.

-- Using a microwave as a shelf or the inside as storage space when it isn’t in use.
+- Avoid using a microwave as a shelf or the inside as storage space when it isn’t in use.

-- Leaving your phone or tablet under your pillow while it is being charged or when you sleep.
+- Don’t leave your phone or tablet under your pillow you are charging it or when you sleep.

-- Taking electrical appliances that are attached to the mains into the bathroom.
+- Never take electrical appliances that you have attached to the mains into the bathroom.

-- Leaving combustible waste or items near a meter, fuse box, electrical intake or switch room.
+- Avoid leaving combustible waste or items near a meter, fuse box, electrical intake or switch room.

-- Leaving electrical items switched on when they are not being used.
+- Switch off electrical items when you are not using them.

 To protect the whole of your house, why not install an RCD?
-An RCD is a device which is devised to prevent you from being shocked by live electricity.
-The RCD’s sensitivity safety device will automatically shut off the electric if there is a fault.
+An RCD or residual current device is devised to prevent you from being shocked by live electricity.
+The RCD’s sensitivity safety device will automatically shut off the electricity if there is a fault.

 3B Training’s Fire Warden course covers how to prevent and tackle electricity fires.
 If you would like to book onto a Fire Warden/Marshall course click here.